kompanie-dev/reagenz/documentation/COMPONENTS.md

 ## Dialog System

-Reagenz has a built-in dialog system.
+Reagenz has a built-in modal system.
-It allows you to open Reagenz components inside an [HTML dialog element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog), validate the dialog component and return the result as a Form in the callback of the dialog.
+It allows you to open Reagenz components inside an [HTML dialog element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog), validate the modal component and return the result as a Form in the callback of the modal.

 The following example shows a component with form validation in the input and special validation in it's `validate()` function.
-The title of the dialog is set via the header property.
+The title of the modal is set via the header property.

 ```js
 // Example Dialog component: